mangez84/enjoytrivia/README.md

 - The code for changing the colour of the range slider was found in this [Stack Overflow](https://stackoverflow.com/a/56424165) post.
 - The code for solving the bug with multiple correct answers was copied from this [jQuery Forum](https://forum.jquery.com/topic/contains-but-i-want-exact-how) post.
 - The code showing the balloon when the player reaches the maximum number of points was copied from [Bennett Feely on codepen.io](https://codepen.io/bennettfeely/pen/nbFCp).
-- The code and valuable information about truncating text in flex items was found in this [CSS-Tricks](https://css-tricks.com/flexbox-truncated-text/) post.
+- Valuable information about overflowing text and how to solve it was found in this [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-wrap) article.

 ### Content